v-elnovikova/winforms/docs/ConfigureApplicationSettings.md

 Source generator, read settings from the AppSettings.Json file and emits code into source.
 Following is the snippet on how this looks.
-Analyzer would throw compile time warnings (not errors?) if proj file contained any winforms settings.
+Analyzer would throw compile time warnings (not errors?) if any winforms settings is defined as build time property( ex: via Project file)

+In case any setting is defined both at build time and in ApSettings.Json file, setting from AppSettings.Json file will take precedence.
 ```cs
 ApplicationConfiguartion.Initialize()
  {